NegativeOnion/Team-Fortress-2/README.md

 # Onion CFG
 Big thank you to the entire scripting community.
-Over a decade of disecting the source engine has made it even easier than ever to customize the game how you like.
+Over a decade of dissecting the source engine has made it even easier than ever to customize the game how you like.
 In my case there isn't anything crazy going on, no specialized alias frameworks or suites just whatever particular scripts and cvars I liked most organized simply and in a way that makes sense to me.

 In particular, I found these people to be the best and most consistent sources of knowledge while redoing all of my CFGs and I reference them all throughout.